samuelgaco/pet_tracking/README.md

-# Pet tracking app with a DDD approach for the database modelling.
+# Pet tracking app with a DDD approach for database modelling.

 Structure & architecture inspired by https://www.visuality.pl/posts/introduction-to-ddd-in-ruby-on-rails